a-mhamdi/ros2/Slides/parts/foundations.typ

 The *Robot Operating System* (*ROS*) is an open-source, flexible framework for writing robot software.
 It is not an operating system in the traditional sense but rather a collection of software libraries, tools, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.

 *ROS* provides functionalities typically expected from an *OS*, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.

 #goal[Its primary goal is to support code reuse in robotics research and development.]

+#align(center, image("../imgs/ros-metrics.png", width: 80%))

 ---